pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 .. figure:: Figures/remove2.png
    :align: center

-   Figure 14: Removing the First Node from the List
+   Figure 14: Removing the First Node from the Linked List

 Line 12 allows us to check whether we are dealing with the special case described above.
 If ``previous`` did not move, it will still have the value ``None`` when the boolean ``found`` becomes ``True``.
-In that case (line 13) the head of the list is modified to refer to the node after the current node, in effect removing the first node from the linked list.
+In that case (line 13) the head of the linked list is modified to refer to the node after the current node, in effect removing the first node from the linked list.
 However, if previous is not ``None``, the node to be removed is somewhere down the linked list structure.
 In this case the previous